Library of Michigan

-The State Law Library and Library of Michigan are open from 10am to 5pm Monday through Friday.
+The State Law Library is open from 10am to 5pm Monday through Friday.
 Public wireless and a desk scanner are available (please bring a thumb drive).
 For more information, contact us at 517-335-1480 or via email at firstname.lastname@example.org.

 For other sources of legal materials and government documents, see the Directory of Michigan Libraries with Legal Collections.
 In addition, the Library of Michigan is continuing to add Michigan documents to the Governing Michigan website to increase free, online access to many of our most requested materials.